-In April 2014, I announced a major financial goal to ensure my husband and I are assured to remain financially independent with no worries about now having "enough".
-We deeply value the ability to decide what to do in life on a day-to-day basis, whether that includes working or not.
-It gives us the relief of knowing no one will have dominion over us.
-Ever.
+In April 2014, I announced a major financial goal to ensure Mr. F2P and I are assured to remain financially independent with no worries about now having "enough".
+We deeply value the ability to decide what to do in life, whether that includes working or not.
+It gives us the peace of mind of knowing we'll always have the freedom to make personal and career choices.

-We currently have enough to live off for decades, but it just doesn't quite feel like enough, so we decided to set a goal.
+We currently have enough to live off for over 25 years*, but it just doesn't quite feel like enough, so we decided to set a goal.

 How Much Is Enough?